gagle/node-tftp/README.md

 Options:

 - __hostname__ - _String_
-  The hostname.
+  The address.
 Default is `localhost`.
 - __port__ - _Number_
-  The port number.
+  The port.
 Default is 69.
 - __blockSize__ - _Number_
   The size of the DATA blocks.
 Valid range: [8, 65464].
 Default is 1468, the MTU size before IP fragmentation in Ethernet networks.
 - __windowSize__ - _Number_